eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 6. Under **Cpy-manager: Profiles**, enter the name of your Zowe Explorer profile.
 7. (Optional) Under **Cpy-manager: Copybook-extensions**, specify the file extensions used for your copybooks.
 The default supported file extensions are `.cpy` and `.copy`.
 8. (Optional) Under **Cpy-manager: Copybook-file-encoding**, specify the file encoding used in your copybooks.
 COBOL Language Support converts copybooks that it downloads from the mainframe from the specified encoding to UTF-8.
-9. Open a program or project.
+9. Open a file or folder.
-   All copybooks used in the program or project which are not stored locally are downloaded from the mainframe data sets and USS directories that you specified in steps 4 and 5.
+   All copybooks used in the program which are not stored locally are downloaded from the mainframe data sets and USS directories that you specified in steps 4 and 5.
    Copybook support features are now enabled.

 Copybooks that you retrieve from mainframe data sets are stored in your VS Code global storage folder.